Want to know more about online lessons, ebooks, payment options, delivery and so on? Read these Frequently Asked Questions!

 We’re about building a trusted team of professionals to provide the best possible learning and teaching.

-Read the reviews on our online Italian lessons page to see several years’ worth of genuine, un-edited customer feedback.
+Read the reviews of the lesson packages in our online shop, for example here, to see several years’ worth of genuine, un-edited customer feedback.

 Why are lessons just 30 minutes long?

 As a teacher I think that, while a one-hour individual lesson is ideal when face-to-face in a classroom, an hour online can be heavy, especially when you’re just starting out.

 So we offer a default of 30 minutes instead.

 If you’d rather have a longer session, just book two lessons to run one after another.

 The price of two half-hour lessons is comparable with one full-hour session offered by other quality schools, but offers you more flexibility.